EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 Loading the Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After having the cameras mapped with respect to the first channel, we continued with loading the data files.
 Similar to the mapping step, loading the raw data from three cameras is similar to that from two cameras with some little differences that are explained here.
-To see how to load the data please first check the section :ref:`loading-data_2c_d`.
-After selecting all the data files, on the first *Measurement Parameters* window opened, we first filled in the boxes like :numref:`3c_measurement_parameters1` to clarify the experimental details.
+To see how to load the data please first check the section :ref:`extraction_doc`.
+We loaded the data of the first channel (the blue, as specified during the mapping process) via :code:`File > Load Image Data > 1st channel` and selected all the files.
+On the first *Measurement Parameters* window opened, we filled in the boxes like the left box of :numref:`3c_measurement_parameters1` to clarify the experimental details.
 The *Interframe time* is still 52.2 ms. The ALEX sequence is BGR in the current example because the three lasers were alternating one after another.
 Then we set the slider to the very left side to determine the first detection channel.
-After selecting the desired frame range, we clicked on **B** for the detection color.
+After selecting the desired frame range starting from 2 until the end, we clicked on **B** for the detection color.

 .. figure:: ./../../figures/examples/3c_measurement_parameters.png
    :width: 700